johnsimmons2/learning-java/1-basics/README.md

 int x;
 x = 12;
 ```
 I did not set the value of `x` right after creating `x`, I did it a line later, but this is still initialization.
+So long as everything has a set value before use, everything is golden.

 ### Types
 You saw earlier that I used `int`.
 This means integer; this is any value, negative or positive, that is a whole